Find out whether you can get a business permit, how to apply and information on low and high emission vehicles.

-Each business is entitled to two permits per business.
+Each business is entitled to a maximum of 2 permits per business.
 If there are different departments in your business they cannot have more.

 If the company is split into different sections and they are seen as separate businesses with different VAT registration numbers this may be considered for an additional 2 business permits.

-You will need to provide two proofs of business such as business rates or a utility bill.
+You will need to provide 2 proofs of business, for example a business rates or utility bill.

-High emission is defined as a vehicle (including diesel vehicles) that produces 166g/km or less CO2 emissions.
+High emission is defined as a vehicle (including diesel vehicles) that produces 166g/km or more CO2 emissions.

 I have a low emissions vehicle how do I claim the discount?

-This applies to vehicles that have been registered after 2001 and which have CO2 emissions of no more than 120g/km.
+This applies to vehicles that have been registered after 2001 and which have CO2 emissions of no more than 110g/km.
 Please see your V5C document for details.